-An agency having independent statutory authority or that has been granted delegated purchasing authority from the Department to conduct its own procurement may, without competitive bidding and regardless of dollar amount, purchase copyrighted materials if there is only one known supplier available for such goods.
+An agency having delegated purchasing authority pursuant to OAR 125-030-0001 may, without competitive bidding and regardless of dollar amount, purchase copyrighted materials if there is only one known supplier available for such goods.
 Examples of copyrighted materials covered by this exemption may include, but are not necessarily limited to, new adopted textbooks, workbooks, curriculum kits, reference materials, audio and visual media, and non-mass-marketed software.